<< Yesterday

 1918 Indians right-hander Stan Coveleski hurls for 19 innings in the Tribe's 3-2 victory over the Yankees at the Polo Grounds.
 Joe Wood's home run proves to be the difference.

-1918 A day after Secretary of War Newton D. Baker issues the work-or-fight edict, American League president Ban Johnson announces that the circuit would cease operation for the duration of WW I. The team's owners defy their once-formidable leader, having their teams play until Labor Day.
+1918 A day after Secretary of War Newton D. Baker issued the work-or-fight edict, American League president Ban Johnson announces that the circuit would cease operation for the duration of WW I. The team's owners defy their once-formidable leader, having their teams play until Labor Day.

 1935 The era of nighttime baseball begins as 25,000 fans watch the Reds beat the Phillies 2-1 in the first major league game ever played under the lights.
 At the White House, President Franklin D. Roosevelt pushed a gold telegraph key during the Crosley Field pregame ceremonies, sending an electric signal to a table near first base, where MacPhail flips the switch to illuminate the stadium for the contest's 8:30 pm start, a time selected to ensure the departure of daylight.

 (Ed.
-Note: The game, initially scheduled for yesterday, was postponed due to the threat of rain and cooler temperature that had lower attendance to around 20,000, about a third less than stadium capacity. -LP)
+Note: The game, initially scheduled for yesterday, was postponed due to the threat of rain and cooler temperatures that had lower attendance to around 20,000, about a third less than stadium capacity. -LP)

 1936 At Shibe Park, second baseman Tony Lazzeri becomes the first major league player to hit two grand slams in the same game when the Yankees annihilate the A's, 25-2.
 The bases-full homers enable the future member of the Hall of Fame to establish a new American League record with 11 RBIs.